But he said to them, “It is I. Do not be afraid.” John 6:20

 Samuel Subdues the Philistines

-3 Samuel spoke to all the house of Israel, saying, “If you are returning to the Lord with all your heart, then put away the foreign gods and the Ashtaroth from among you, and direct your hearts to the Lord, and serve him only; and he will deliver you out of the hand of the Philistines.”
+3 Samuel spoke to all the house of Israel, saying, “If you are returning to the Lord with all your heart, then put away the foreign gods and the Ashtaroth from among you, and direct your hearts to the Lord, and serve him only; and he will deliver you from the hand of the Philistines.”
 4 Then the Israelites removed the Baals and the Ashtaroth, and served the Lord only.

 5 Samuel said, “Gather all Israel to Mizpah, and I will pray to the Lord for you.”
 6 They gathered together to Mizpah, and drew water, and poured it out before the Lord, and fasted on that day, and said there, “We have sinned against the Lord.”
 Samuel judged the Israelites in Mizpah.

-7 When the Philistines heard that the Israelites were gathered together at Mizpah, the lords of the Philistines went up against Israel.
+7 When the Philistines heard that the Israelites were gathered together at Mizpah, the rulers of the Philistines went up against Israel.
 When the Israelites heard it, they were afraid of the Philistines.
-8 The Israelites said to Samuel, “Don’t stop crying to the Lord our God for us, that he will save us out of the hand of the Philistines.”
+8 The Israelites said to Samuel, “Don’t stop crying to the Lord our God for us, that he will save us from the hand of the Philistines.”
 9 Samuel took a suckling lamb, and offered it as a whole burnt offering to the Lord.
 Samuel cried to the Lord for Israel; and the Lord answered him.
-10 As Samuel was offering up the burnt offering, the Philistines came near to battle against Israel; but the Lord thundered with a great thunder on that day on the Philistines, and confused them; and they were struck down before Israel.
+10 As Samuel was offering up the burnt offering, the Philistines came near to battle against Israel; but the Lord thundered with a mighty voice on that day on the Philistines, and confused them; and they were struck down before Israel.
 11 The men of Israel went out of Mizpah, and pursued the Philistines, and struck them, until they came under Beth Kar.

 Samuel Judges Israel